What is Oktoberfest Beer? And what makes it Special?

 But there is a difference.

-American style Oktoberfest beer is not the same style of beer as the official beers served during the German festival.
+American-style Oktoberfest beer is not the same style of beer as the official beers served during the German festival.
 This is because Americans prefer a darker version than what Germans have come to expect.
-In fact, many of the official breweries of Oktoberfest make a separate American style Oktoberfest beer for import to America.
-(That just sounds sad to me… If you want Oktoberfest Beer, then why not drink Oktoberfest Beer as it is?
-Otherwise, it’s something else, isn’t it?)
+In fact, many of the official breweries of Oktoberfest produce a separate American-style Oktoberfest beer for export to America.

-The Marzen style lager that Americans favor uses more caramel malts, giving the beer a sweeter and fuller flavor.
+The Marzen-style lager that Americans favor uses more caramel malts, giving the beer a sweeter and fuller flavor.
 Helles and Wiesn beer isn’t as sweet as the Marzen; however, it does have a higher alcohol content.
-So, beware if you’ve never had real Oktoberfest Beer… it can sneak up on you.
+So, beware if you’ve never had real Oktoberfest Beer, it can sneak up on you.

 what is oktoberfest beer